Camino Stage 1 & 2 St Jean-Pied-de-Port to Burgos

 The minimum age for this tour is: 12 Years

-This itinerary is graded moderate/strenuous overall and includes 12 days of hiking 10-18 miles per day.
-Follow a mix of dirt trails, minor roads, and established footpaths.
-Section 1 from St Jean Pied de Port is the most strenuous part of the trail with steep ascents and descents as you travel through the scenic Pyrenees mountains.
+This itinerary is graded moderate overall and includes 12 days walking of around 14-28 km per day.
+Follow a mixture of farm/dirt tracks, minor roads and footpaths.
+Section 1 from St Jean Pied de Port is the most strenuous part of the walk with some steep inclines/declines as you travel through the Pyrenees.

 Although the route mostly leads along wide, relatively easy-to-walk paths, the unpaved sections and the daily distances of between 9 and 30 kilometres require a good basic level of fitness and a certain amount of hiking experience.
 The first section from St Jean-Pied-de-Port with steep ascents and descents in the Pyrenees is the most difficult.
 The entire 40-day Way of St James naturally requires a great deal of stamina.
 But the longer you are on the road, the fitter you will become.
 Pamplona, Logroño, Burgos and León are fascinating cities that you must visit and the smaller towns are also very charming and often offer wonderful regional delicacies.